dianshan14/waterConsume/README.md

 		* time of display of footer is wrong
 		* some text should be more better
 		* style of circle of right graph shoud be changed
+* 2018/03/06
+	* time of display of footer is correct
+	* sync color of graph